EFanZh/efanzh.github.io/content/blog/2018-09-10-category-theory-for-programmers-challenges.md

     string concatenation as the monoid operation and with the unique sequence of zero elements, often called the empty string and denoted by *ε* or *λ*, as the identity element.
 - [Functor](https://en.wikipedia.org/wiki/Functor)
+  - A mapping between categories that preserves preserve identity morphisms and composition of morphisms.
 - [Homomorphism](https://en.wikipedia.org/wiki/Homomorphism)
 - [Kleisli category](https://en.wikipedia.org/wiki/Kleisli_category)
 - [Limit](https://en.wikipedia.org/wiki/Limit_(category_theory))